 Naturally ruled by: Aquarius & Uranus

 What it represents: Unlike the house of partnerships, which focuses more on contractual or one-to-one relations, this house focuses more on community, memberships, organized groups, and working together.
 The eleventh house is the ruler of friendship, teamwork, networking, and additionally, social justice — and a very Aquarian desire to shake up the norm.
 It also represents our collective or lifelong goals and aspirations for the betterment of humanity, and what we do to make those fantasies a reality.
-Much of the way one's 11th house manifests is apparently determined by the career-oriented energies of the 10th house.
+Look to your 11th house placements to glean insight into your role within communities or other group dynamics.

 Twelfth House: The House Of Subconscious & Secrets